 Spend your first day in Seattle getting a feel for the lay of the land, the spread of the sea, the riches of the country’s greatest market and its renowned outdoor art museum.
 You’ll be outside more than inside, and along the way you’ll enjoy fantastic views that capture the personality of Seattle.

-You’ll start at the iconic Pike Place Market at the top of the hill-climb stairs, Seattle's sprawling historic market complex.
+You’ll start at the iconic Pike Place Market at the top of the hill-climb stairs.
 There, in the oldest covered market in the country you’ll feel the pulse of downtown Seattle.
 The market is a “follow your nose” sort of place, and you can easily lose track of time as you browse the fish and produce stalls and explore the shops in the Down Under section.
-Plan on spending at a good 2 hours poking around this lively, colorful and endlessly fascinating hive of Seattle shopping.
+Plan on spending a good 2 hours poking around this lively, colorful and endlessly fascinating hive of Seattle shopping.
 By midmorning, the market's arts-and-crafts vendors are usually set up, and you can shop for distinctive gifts and souvenirs.
 Wander through the dark depths of the market to search out unusual specialty shops.
 Then, stop for lunch at one of the market’s eateries.
 The nation’s first Starbucks is right at the entrance of the market, and you can stop for coffee there—or better yet, just a selfie (the coffee is no better here than it is at the nation’s other Starbucks).

 Next it’s time to experience Seattle from the water, because water is a defining characteristic of the city’s personality.
 Just as at San Francisco's Fisherman's Wharf, the Seattle Waterfront is ground zero for tacky tourist shops, fish and chips counters, and mediocre, overpriced restaurants.
 However, the waterfront does have its redeeming features: On a clear day, the view across Elliott Bay to the Olympic Mountains is unforgettable.
 Head down to the Waterfront to take the 1:25pm Harbor Cruise on an excursion boat operated by Argosy Cruises at Pier 55.
 The boat does sometimes sell out, so reserve your ticket in advance (but if you forget to do so, try your luck at the pier ticket office).
 On this 1-hour narrated tour you’ll cruise around Elliott Bay, the watery heart and soul of Seattle, learning more about the city’s maritime history.
 The trip is enhanced by unobstructed views of the city’s photogenic skyline with its towers, hills, and iconic Space Needle.